 Related Areas of Study

 Important Note: This is not a complete list.
-We value diverse perspectives in our programs and encourage students from all majors and professions to participate.
-All program applicants are encouraged to meet with their academic advisor to determine if and how this course may be applied to their program requirements and degree completion.
+We value diverse perspectives in our programs and encourage students from all majors and professions for participate.
+All program applicants are encouraged to meet with their academic advisor to determine if and how this course may be applied towards their program requirements and degree completion.

 Passport: All program participants are required to have a valid passport, which must be valid for at least six months beyond the program’s end date.